CVE-2026-6158: OS Command Injection in Totolink N300RH

 Potential Impact

-Successful exploitation allows remote attackers to execute arbitrary operating system commands on the affected device without authentication.
-This could lead to unauthorized control over the router, potentially compromising network security.
-However, there are no confirmed reports of active exploitation in the wild at this time.
+Successful exploitation allows remote attackers to execute arbitrary operating system commands on the affected device, potentially leading to unauthorized control or disruption of the router.
+The vulnerability does not require authentication or user interaction, increasing its risk.
+However, the CVSS vector indicates low to limited impact on confidentiality, integrity, and availability.
+There is no confirmed evidence of exploitation in the wild at this time.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, consider limiting remote access to the device's management interfaces and monitoring for unusual activity related to firmware upgrade functions.
-Avoid exposing the device to untrusted networks if possible.
+Until an official fix is released, users should consider restricting remote access to the device's management interfaces and monitor for unusual activity.
+Avoid exposing the device to untrusted networks.
+Follow updates from Totolink for any forthcoming patches or official mitigations.

 Technical Details